osm-search/Nominatim/VAGRANT.md

         git clone --recursive https://github.com/openstreetmap/Nominatim.git

-    If forgot `--recursive`, you can later load the submodules using
+    If you forgot `--recursive`, it you can later load the submodules using

         git submodule init
         git submodule update